mrettl/conforce/README.md

 #### PyPi

-We recommend to install the latest stable conforce from PyPi.
+We recommend to install the latest stable version from PyPi.

 ````shell
 pip install conforce